peterjc/picobio/assembly_comparison/README.rst

 http://pathogenomics.bham.ac.uk/blog/2011/06/ehec-genome-assembly/

 We will also need a complete reference genome, ideally one which has been annotated.
-For example, although not a particularly close match, we could try this *E. coli* O104 H4 strain by downloading these two files:
+With the advantage of hindsight, we can use the complete genome from a closely related strain isolated from a US citizen infected in Germany during the outbreak by downloading these two files:

 * ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/Escherichia_coli_O104_H4_2011C_3493_uid176127/NC_018658.gbk
 * ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/Escherichia_coli_O104_H4_2011C_3493_uid176127/NC_018658.fna